Why am I always so critical? How to overcome a judgemental mindset

 โ€˜Seeing others positively reveals our positive traits,โ€™ said Wood, and the reverse was also true.
 Those who looked for positive traits were perceived to possess those same qualities โ€“ and the negatively minded were similarly judged.

-I contacted Wood and asked him why some of us harbour a critical mindset that leads to downward social comparison.
+I contacted Wood and asked why some of us harbour a critical mindset that leads to downward social comparison.
 The most common reason, he said, is a learned response from our families and upbringing.

-Wood explained that another way a person can develop a critical mindset is from a traumatic event, such as a mugging.
+Wood explained that another way a person can develop a critical mindset is through a traumatic event, such as a mugging.
 This can have โ€˜a poisoning effectโ€™, he said, by establishing mistrust of people.
 When this happens, acts of kindness go a long way to mending that wariness. โ€˜Positive experiences with others help those with a fearing and critical mindset,โ€™ he added.

-In short โ€“ her judgmentalism made me cautious, and I realised my reaction to her was probably how people reacted to me.
+Her judgmentalism made me cautious, and I realised my reaction to her was probably how people reacted to me.
 I was experiencing what Woodโ€™s research showed โ€“ that the way we perceive others is often the way others see us.
 If we think the worst of them, that is how they will think of us.

-I realised that the harsh way I judged strangers was actually about my fear of how they might view me.
-It was a deeply felt defence mechanism โ€“ a way of dealing with the unknown.
-This led me to another realisation โ€“ my intrinsic self-doubt.
+I realised that the harsh way I judged strangers was about my fear of how they might view me.
+It was a defence mechanism โ€“ a way of dealing with the unknown.
+This led me to another realisation: my intrinsic self-doubt.
 It could have been me telling that story at the coffee morning because, just for a moment, judging someone else would make me feel better about myself.

 After that, it wasnโ€™t hard to see that what I fear in myself, I criticise in others.
 Many of my comments focus on appearance.
 I will criticise the way you look before you criticise me.
 Itโ€™s a defensive game, and it isnโ€™t making anyone any happier, myself included.